 - Ask Why: When your child expresses his opinion or states his ideas about something, ask him why he thinks that or how he knows it to be true.
 This will help him learn to support his opinion with reasons and/or facts.
 Do the same when you express your opinion or ideas about something.

 - Practice Typing: Encourage your child to practice his typing skills.
 Use typing games or make up your own games such as giving your child a word to spell and timing how fast he can type it.

-- Email with your Child: Set up an email account for your child and write emails to each other describing your days to each other.
-Include details, conversations, thoughts and emotions you had.
-This can be done in addition to generally encouraging (and supervising) your child’s use of technology -- helping him use it for research, writing and communicating with others.
+- Email with your Child: Set up an email account for your child and write emails describing your days to each other.
+Include details, conversations, thoughts, and emotions you had.
+This can be done in addition to generally encouraging (and supervising) your child’s use of technology — helping him use it for research, writing, and communicating with others.
 As always, be cautious of your child’s technology use by monitoring and supervising how much it is used and with whom he communicates.

 - Practice Note Taking: When you and your child go somewhere like a museum or on a trip, or even when you or child just talks about something interesting or of importance, pretend to be reporters and take notes.
 Both you and your child can take notes and then use those notes to later describe what you learned.
 You can even relay your “reports” as a newscaster would on a news show.